JetBrains/kotlin-web-site/docs/topics/js/js-ir-migration.md

 ## Make boolean properties nullable in external interface

 **Issue**: in JavaScript, the `null` or undefined value of a boolean variable equals to `false`.
 So, boolean properties can be used in expressions without being defined.
+This is OK in JavaScript but not in Kotlin.

 ```kotlin
 external interface ComponentProps: RProps {